thomazach/POCS-moxa-build/README.md

 ### NOT TESTED ON HARDWARE, use at your own risk
 ```
 **Automated scripts like this will not work well with commands that require user input.** If an advanced user creates a script that is truly helpful, it can be added to the `user_scripts` folder and integrated with the panoptes-CLI to give users even more CLI commands and tools.
+## Packages
+Moxa-POCS supports the development and installation of third-party packages.
+Packages are designed to add features and customization options not present in default PANOPTES builds, and may require additional hardware.
+You can install standard and non-standard PANOPTES packages through the panoptes-CLI.
+For standard packages, simply use `>> package --install <package name>`, for non-standard packages, you will need to specify the directory(outside of `~/POCS-moxa-build`) containing the package.
+This can be done with the `-from_dir` argument.
+For example:
+`>> package --install <desired name of package> -from_dir </path/to/package>`
+As of 9/24/2023, no standard packages are ready to be integrated into the panoptes-CLI, and the `-from_dir` option will be needed if developers provide early access.

 # For Developers:
 ## Commitment to End Users, Project PANOPTES, & Open Source
 As a repository contributing to citizen science, we have special commitments that need to be upheld.
 This is an open source repository, and pull requests that add barriers to development, are obfuscated, implement pay walls, or require the user to pay for third party software/dependencies will not be merged.
 We also have end users with vastly different computer skills.
 As a developer, it is your responsibility to thoroughly document the features you create with guides and examples.
 Merges to main (production) will not be accepted without reasonable documentation.
 Features should be developed based on community and PANOPTES team feedback, either from the weekly meetings or the [PANOPTES forum](forum.projectpanoptes.org).